njons/Founders-and-Coders-cohort14/Learning/README.md

 ##  Week 7 - Authenication
 ### :school_satchel: Main workshop learnings:
-* user accounts and hashing of passwords
+* User accounts and hashing of passwords
-* user authentication with bcryptjs
+* User authentication with bcryptjs
-* cookies: creating cookies with jsonwebtoken and reding cookies with cookie
+* Cookies: creating cookies with the npm module jsonwebtoken and reading cookies with the npm module cookie

 ### :rocket: Team project: Mackerel Time V2.0 - now with user accounts!